Easter Holidays - 3rd April 2020

 |Challenge 5: Project - Healthy Living.
 This week's activity is to keep a sleep diary.
 In the 'Project Resources' document, there are questions and a table to keep data relating to this.|

 Over the next few weeks, you will be doing a project on Healthy Lifestyle.
 It may be best to do this in the back of your books or if you would prefer to start a folder of your own.
 For those of you very daring, you could mix your writing and diagrams in conjunction with a powerpoint.

 The project will be split into 4 parts and I will add activities in with other work on the website.
 The four parts are:

 4) Mindset - Healthy Thoughts

 We will be using a website called The Children's Health Project from which I will be able to send resources when required.

 Welcome to Dragonfly Class

 Reading: Children need to read at home with an adult at least three times a week.
 This reading should be recorded in their reading records and signed by an adult.
 In addition, they should be encouraged to read independently as much as possible.
 When reading with them it is helpful to ask them questions on what they have read to check their understanding and develop their inference and deduction skills.
-Children in both classes receive various rewards for reading at home.
+Children receive various rewards for reading at home.
 We appreciate your support with helping your child with this crucial skill.
-Reading books and records will need to be in school every day.
-On the weeks that children to not have a talk homework, we will often set reading comprehensions as English homework to encourage children to gain a deeper understanding of what they read.
-This will be given to them in their homework folder.
+Reading books and diaries will need to be in school every day.

 Maths homework will be given to the children once a week.
-The sheet will be in a homework folder.
-Homework will be checked every week and house points given to children who have completed it.
+It will be My Maths, Times, Tables Rockstars or a worksheet.
+Homework will be checked every week and team points given to children who have completed it.